shaleengarg/FileTransferProtocol/Readme.md

 ******

-The assignment will be done in CPP.
+The assignment will be done in C++.
 This assignment is a building block for bluetooth programming.

 Done by:
 Shaleen Garg